Fake Real Planes: exotic affine algebraic models of $\mathbb{R}^2$: Elements of classification of homology euclidean planes

 \subsubsection{Real forms of homology euclidean planes of general type}

-It follows from Theorem \ref{thm:Fake-Kodaira-1} that a homology euclidean plane $S$ of Kodaira dimension $1$ does admit non trivial real forms.
-Furthermore, it always admits a smooth projective completion $S\hookrightarrow(V,B)$ obtained from $\mathbb{P}_{\mathbb{R}}^{2}$ by blowing-up $\mathbb{R}$-rational points only and whose rational boundary tree consists of $\mathbb{R}$-rational curves only.
+It follows from the proof of Theorem \ref{thm:Fake-Kodaira-1} that a homology euclidean plane $S$ of Kodaira dimension $1$ does not admit non trivial real forms.
+Furthermore, it always admits a smooth projective completion $(V,B)$ obtained from $\mathbb{P}_{\mathbb{R}}^{2}$ by blowing-up $\mathbb{R}$-rational points only and whose rational boundary tree consists of $\mathbb{R}$-rational curves only.
 Here we construct examples of homology euclidean plane of general type for which both properties fail.

 \begin{parn} Consider the nodal cubic curves $C_{1},C_{2}\subset\mathbb{P}_{\mathbb{R}}^{2}$ with respective equations $(x-y)(x^{2}+y^{2})-xyz=0$ and $(x-y)(x^{2}-4y^{2})-xyz=0$.
 Both have the $\mathbb{R}$-rational point $[1:1:0]$ as a flex but $C_{1}$ has a second $\mathbb{C}$-rational flex $C_{1}\cap\{x^{2}+y^{2}=0\}$ while $C_{2}$ possesses two other $\mathbb{R}$-rational flexes $[2:1:0]$ and $[-2:1:0]$.
 So $C_{1}$ and $C_{2}$ are not $\mathbb{R}$-isomorphic but their complexifications are both projectively equivalent over $\mathbb{C}$ to the curve with equation $x^{3}+y^{2}-xyz=0$.
 The projective duals $\Gamma_{1}$ and $\Gamma_{2}$ of $C_{1}$ and $C_{2}$ respectively are cuspidal quartics, which are nontrivial $\mathbb{R}$-forms of each other, with projectively equivalent complexifications.
 They both have an ordinary $\mathbb{R}$-rational cusp $p_{0}$ corresponding to the common $\mathbb{R}$-rational flex of $C_{1}$ and $C_{2}$, and either a second $\mathbb{C}$-rational ordinary cusp $q$ for $\Gamma_{1}$, or a pair of additional $\mathbb{R}$-rational ordinary cusps $q_{1}$ and $q_{2}$ for $\Gamma_{2}$.
 The tangent $L$ to $\Gamma_{1}$ (resp. $\Gamma_{2})$ at $p_{0}$ intersects $\Gamma_{1}$ (resp. $\Gamma_{2}$) transversally in a second $\mathbb{R}$-rational point $p$.